Field Notes is a newsletter about the human relationship with the natural world, explored largely through my own photography (and Mary Oliver poetry).

 Who am I?

 My name is Molly Wilders (she/her).
-I’m a photographer, science communicator and biology graduate.
+I’m a photographer, science communicator and zine-maker.

-I use my work to fuel curiosity and ethical exploration of the natural world.
-Whether that’s to be found in dark corners of natural history museums, in the work of scientists and organisations in the lab and field, on travels into the wilderness or even with a cup of tea and a book at home.
+Through my work I aim to fuel curiosity and ethical exploration of the natural world.
+Whether that’s to be found in dark corners of natural history museums, in the work of scientists in the lab or field, on travels into the wilderness, or even with a cup of tea and a book at home.

 Subscribe to Field Notes